kellygold/alloy-python/README.md

 # Alloy Python SDK

 This SDK provides a Python interface for interacting with Alloy APIs.
-It's designed for ease of use and quick integration into Python projects.
+It's designed for flexibility and easy integration into Python projects.

 ## Installation

 ### Clone the repository

-To get started, clone the repository to your local machine:
+Clone the repository to your local machine:

 ```bash
 git clone https://github.com/yourusername/alloy_python.git